Johnathan McClain: Audiobook work

 In 2012, New York Times bestselling author Lincoln Child's audiobook recording of The Third Gate was released for which Johnathan McClain was the narrator.
 AudioFile magazine reviewed it positively saying, "McClain enhances the narrative passages about the history of Egyptian royalty with deft pacing."
 Later that year, McClain continued his audiobook narrating with Christopher Krovatin's YA novel, Mountain of Bones: Gravediggers, Book 1, as well as three books from the Jack Reacher series by Lee Child: Die Trying, Tripwire, and Running Blind.
+His most recent narration project was Blake Crouch's novel, Famous, which is slated to be adapted into an A24 film starring Zac Efron.